Inherit the Earth: Plot

-Game theme

-A background theme of the game is the fate of the humans.
-According to the game's introduction and manual, the humans created the Morph from their constituent animals, and then mysteriously disappeared sometime later, with nearly all information about human civilization and technology lost or passed into legend.
-The Rats, the most educated tribe, are the only ones who believe in the humans' existence, due to their exploration of human ruins.

-Most of the human relics are in the third area of the game.
-On the North Island, the player explores ancient human ruins of hydroelectric dams, airports, and solar observatories, with clues indicating that the humans were struck by a sudden disaster.
+Development

+Inherit the Earth was developed by The Dreamers Guild for MS-DOS and published by New World Computing.

 David Joiner, one of the game's developers, said in an interview that humanity was eradicated by an airborne biological weapon, a scenario inspired by the Alistair MacLean novel The Satan Bug.
 This is alluded to in the game's opening sequence, which shows a tapestry depicting humans fleeing from a giant microbe.
 The developers also explored the idea of humans living in a lunar base, alluded to in-game.